OHDSI/RiskStratifiedEstimation/README.md

 Introduction
 ============
-RiskStratifiedEstimation is an R package for performing risk stratified analyses as a complementary approach to subgroup analyses in an observational database in the OMOP Common Data Model.
+RiskStratifiedEstimation is an R package for implementing risk stratified analyses for the assessment of treatment effect heterogeneity in an observational database in the OMOP Common Data Model.
+The package combines functionality of PatientLevelPrediction and CohortMethod R packages.

 Features
 ========